-Official Use Only
+Official Use Only Proposal Number-

-Proposal Number-

 You will receive a notice of receipt in writing 48 hrs of submission (assuming e-mail).
 Review of request will be at the next Technical Committee Meeting.
 Be advised Safety changes will be implemented immediately.
 All other changes will occur yearly unless it proves to be in the immediate needs of the clubs benefit.
 Instructions - Fill in between the lines.
 All information must be provided or this will delay the processing of your request.
-Requestor - Requestor Class - F/T F-SS F/PA, Official Worker, Non Club Class Other Date - Phone - E-mail -Change impacting (Select 1) F-T F-SS F-P/A Non Club Class All classes

-Detailed Description of change requested-

-Why the Change is required -

-List Primary Benefits-

-List Primary Negative effects -

-List possible consequences of not implementing this change -
+Requestor - - F/T F-S s Other SS F/PA, Official Worker, Date - E-mail - Phone - Change impacting (Select 1) F-T F-SS F-P/A Non Club Class All classes Detailed Description of change requested- Why the Change is required - List Primary Benefits- List Primary Negative effects - List possible consequences of not implementing this change - Make sure you cover the following in your "Why Statement"

-Make sure you cover the following in your "Why Statement"
+Make sure you cover the following in your "Why Statement